mattrdiamond/the-loop-city-guide/README.md

 - The sidebar can be accessed using the keyboard by pressing enter on the navigation menu.
 You can then tab through the museum names and press enter to display the info window.

 ## Running Instructions

-Visit the live version [here](https://mattrdiamond.github.io/the-loop-city-guide/), or follow the instructions below to run locally.

 ### Development Mode